“WAIT! Let me think about it."

 As a person with Deliberative who needs time to make decisions, appreciate that some decisions yield great returns when made early.
 Setting a deadline to make a decision is therefore critical in a dynamic world where opportunities are to be seized.
 Not making a decision is a decision in itself.

-In a team setting, taking time to make a decision (and not communicating to others) often leads to uncertainty.
-Part of the decision-making discipline is to consistently communicate that you need time to think through decisions and to set a reasonable deadline (depending on context) to make a decision.
+In a team setting, taking a long time to make a decision (and not communicating with others during the process) often leads to uncertainty.
+Part of a good decision-making discipline is to consistently communicate that you need time to think through decisions and to set a reasonable deadline (depending on context) to make a decision.
 Be sure to be accountable to the team for the deadline that is set.

 2. HAVE CLARITY IN YOUR DECISION-MAKING MODEL